Mick2nd/Code-Section/README.md

 ## Problems

- 1. The resource folder is not recognized after the start of Joplin.
-Workaround: Invoke the settings and then leave them
+ 1. ~~The resource folder is not recognized after the start of Joplin.
+Workaround: Invoke the settings and then leave them~~
  2. Only local sources in the resource folder can be displayed, no web content
  3. The plugin uses synchroneous file access to read the source, no asynchroneous access

+## Release Notes

+### 1.0.4

+- Fixed the bug where resource folder was not recognized.
+Workaround is no longer needed (see Problems 1.).